coltonbooth/CoreChainDB/docs/root/source/installation/network-setup/k8s-deployment-template/node-on-kubernetes.rst

   * As we gain more experience running Tendermint in testing and production, we will tweak the ``resources.limits.cpu`` and ``resources.limits.memory``.

-  * Create the BigchainDB StatefulSet using:
+  * Create the corechaindb StatefulSet using:

     .. code:: bash